 - The pathologic stage is determined by studying a surgically removed tumor sample under the microscope.

 Adds Tumor Registry Manager Kate Tullio, MPH, MS, “Staging helps physicians and other researchers to compare patients with the same types of cancer to each other in a consistent way — so that we might learn more about these cancers and how to effectively treat them.”

 Staging allows doctors to determine the best course of treatment for different types of cancer and helps families to understand the prognosis, or likely outcome, of that treatment.

 It also allows doctors to offer patients a chance to participate in clinical trials of new therapies targeting their form of cancer.

-In the past, most breast cancer patients with lymph node involvement were automatically classified as stage II or higher, and were often given chemotherapy.
+In the past, most people who had breast cancer with lymph node involvement were automatically classified as stage II or higher, and were often given chemotherapy.